sib-swiss/containers-introduction-training/docs/course_material/day2/introduction_snakemake.md

 ??? done "Answer"
 <!-- AT.
 Check how this looks -->
-    Well...
     Nothing!
 You get a message saying that Snakemake did not do anything:

     ```
     Building DAG of jobs...